aldrichtr/infraspective/.github/SECURITY.md

 - If the vulnerability exists in PowerShell, please submit the report to [The PowerShell Team](https://github.com/PowerShell/PowerShell/security/policy)
-- If the vulnerability exists in a module, service or application used by infraspective, please follow the security reporting guidlines for that project first
+- If the vulnerability exists in a module, service or application used by infraspective, please follow the security reporting guidelines for that project first
 - If the vulnerability exists in infraspective (regardless of version), please report it using the process below

 ## Vulnerability reporting process